bbcmicrobit/micropython/docs/pin.rst

         Return ``True`` if the pin is being touched with a finger, otherwise return ``False``.

-        This test is done by measuring the capacitance of the pin together with whatever is connected to it.
-Human body has quite a large capacitance, so touching the pin gives a dramatic change in reading, which can be detected.
+        This test is done by measuring how much resistance there is between the pin and ground.
+A low resistance gives a reading of ``True``.
+To get a reliable reading using a finger you may need to touch the ground pin with another part of your body, for example your other hand.

 The pull mode for a pin is automatically configured when the pin changes to an input mode.
 Input modes are when you call ``read_analog`` / ``read_digital`` /